What Candyland Can Teach You About Leadership

 But as time goes by during the game, they start to get antsy.
 Watching TV, jumping over the board, going out of turn, and most certainly…cheating.
 They start looking for something better, something with more excitement.
 Because now the game isn’t “new” like it was in the beginning; it’s just doing the same thing over and over – drawing a card and moving your game piece around the board.

 Something similar happens at your job.
 When you first start a new job, you probably come in ready to rock.
 You pay close attention to what you are doing.
-You make sure you are following directions.
+Making sure you are following directions.
 You challenge yourself to stay focused on the task at hand.
 You’re learning.
 You’re growing.
 And you’re making a difference.

 However, as time goes on, you find yourself getting bored; and then you start losing your sense of purpose.
 You start doing the same things over and over, without seeing how it affects the overall goals of the company.
 Similar to how you lose excitement in Candyland, each time you draw a boring card, your excitement and your motivation at work starts to decrease as well.